konveyor/konveyor.github.io/content/Move2Kube/Tutorials/customKubeYAML.md

 date: 2022-08-04T19:13:38-06:00
 draft: false
 ---
-Move2Kube already supports targeting across multiple clusters includig: Kubernetes, Openshift, IBM-IKS, IBM-Openshift, Azure-EKS, Azure-AKS and GCP-GKS.
-There might be situations where you require generating Kubernetes YAMLs to target a particular cluster.
-In this tutorial we will see how we can use Konveyor Move2Kube to change the versions of existing Kubernetes resources to target a particular cluster.
+Move2Kube already supports targeting across multiple clusters including: Kubernetes, Openshift, IBM-IKS, IBM-Openshift, Azure-EKS, Azure-AKS and GCP-GKS.
+There might be situations that require generating Kubernetes YAMLs to target a particular cluster.
+This tutorial shows how to use Konveyor Move2Kube to change the versions of existing Kubernetes resources to target a particular cluster.
 Move2Kube can also be customized to generate Kubernetes YAMLS deployable on a particular cluster.

-## Prerequisites
+**Prerequisites**

 1. Install the Move2Kube CLI tool.